-House of the Dragon fans react to ‘unexpected’ Alicent and Larys scene
+House of the Dragon viewers stunned by ‘unexpected’ Alicent and Larys scene

-House of the Dragon viewers can’t believe series included ‘unexpected’ Alicent and Larys scene
+‘Not what I expected’: House of the Dragon viewers stunned by ‘unexpected’ Alicent and Larys scene

 ‘That was not on my bingo card,’ one fan wrote

-House of the Dragon viewers are struggling to comprehend a scene involving Alicent and Larys.
+House of the Dragon viewers were thrown by a scene involving Alicent and Larys in the latest episode of the hit HBO series.

 In the first season’s penultimate episode, which was broadcast on Sunday (16 October), the fallout from the death of King Viserys (Paddy Considine) was explored.